thousandbrainsproject/tbp.monty/docs/community/project-showcase.md

 # May, 2025 Robot Hackathon

 The team set out to test Monty in a real world setting.
-We built robots for a week and then present them and the demos in the video below.
+We built robots for a week and then presented them and the demos in the video below.
 You can also read about the hackathon here: https://thousandbrains.org/2025-05-robot-hackathon/

 [block:embed]